Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How to become an armored car agency in Delaware

-Providing the Board with a surety bond is just one step towards becoming licensed as an armored car agency in Delaware.
+Providing the Board with a surety bond is just one step toward becoming licensed as an armored car agency in Delaware.
 The following requirements must also be adhered to by all licensees:

 - At least 25 years old